Easymaki/cscart-custom_hooks/README.md

 ## Install

-1. Clone this repository to your local computer:
+1. Clone this repository:

 ```
 git clone https://github.com/easymaki/cscart-custom_hooks.git
 ```

-2. Upload the contents of the `src` folder to the `app/addons` directory of your CS-Cart store.
+2. Upload the folder to the `app/addons` directory of your CS-Cart store.

 3. In the CS-Cart admin panel, go to "Add-ons" and find "[NS] Custom hooks".
 Install and activate the module.